 Madi Sobota, driving in

-Payton Auerbach and Maddy Lemasters, increasing the score to 3-0.
+Maddie Lemasters, increasing the score to 3-0.

-Hofstra responded in the fourth inning, scoring three runs with a double by Fitzgerald and a single from Cancel.
+Hofstra responded in the fourth inning, scoring three runs with a double by Mackenzie Fitzgerald and a single from Nicole Cancel.
 However, the Patriots countered in the bottom of the inning, scoring three runs.
 Auerbach's single allowed

 Marissa Skinner, who was pinch running, to score, followed by a two-RBI single from